kyma-project/kyma/docs/kyma/05-02-custom-component-installation.md

     ```
     kubectl edit installation kyma-installation
     ```
-2. Add the new component to the list of components or remove hash character (#) preceding these lines:
+2. Add the new component to the list of components or remove the hash character (#) preceding these lines:
     ```
     #- name: "jaeger"
     #  namespace: "kyma-system"